Dance Artists

 Performer’s Bios

-Jolyn Lambey was born and raised in Los Angeles and started dancing at the age of 5.
+Jolyn Lambey (Los Angeles, CA) Jolyn started dancing at the age of 5.
 She trained at Lula Washing Dance Theater in a plethora of styles.
 They attended California University, Fullerton, where they trained in ballet, Limón, Horton and Graham techniques.
 They are currently a freelance dancer in Los Angeles and have performed across the US and Korea in works by Talley Beatty, Donald McKayle, Danah Bella, Jamila Glass, Michael Nickerson-Rossi, Deborah Brockus and Joshus Estrada-Romero.
 This is Jolyn’s first season with Laurie Sefton Creates.

 Rose Lindblom grew up in Seattle, Washington, training at West Seattle Performing Arts and Westlake Dance Center.
 She has attended training intensives with Northwest Dance Project, Backhaus, and WHIM W'Him.
 While earning her BFA in Dance from Chapman University, Rose has performed works by Dwight Rhoden, Monika Felice Smith, and Doug Baum.
 She is also a dancer with Emergent Dance Company and a performer in Disneyland's "Paint the Night" parade.
 This is Rose’s first season with Laurie Sefton Creates.